-Brain training could save distracted drivers from road accidentsDecember 20th, 2012 in Psychology & Psychiatry
+Brain training could save distracted drivers from road accidentsDecember 20, 2012 in Medicine & Health / Psychology & Psychiatry

 (Medical Xpress)—It happens to most of us at some point - our eyes are on the road, our mind starts to wander, and several kilometres down the road we're either snapping out of it ... or involved in a road accident.

 A startling 20% of Australian drivers involved in crashes have reported they were staring right at the thing they had the accident with but failed to perceive its significance until too late because they were distracted at the time.

 Now researchers at The University of Western Australia have won funding from the Western Australian Institute for Medical Research (WAIMR) Neurotrauma Research Program to test a computer-based program that aims to train the human brain to ignore or more quickly put aside irrelevant distractions and get back to the task at hand.

 Mr Still was a 24-year-old physical education teacher riding his bike to school when a 4WD vehicle cut in front of him.

 "My helmet saved my life but it couldn't save my spinal cord," Mr Still said.

 "The driver was in the middle of Mandurah, driving back to his office and thinking about a meeting he'd just attended.
 He was taking a familiar route only 400m from his work and said he didn't even see me.